Tomorrow (GloRilla song)

 "Tomorrow" is a song by American rapper GloRilla.
 It was released on July 15, 2022, as a single from Collective Music Group's compilation album Gangsta Art (2022).
-It was co-written and produced by the late Antonio "Macaroni Toni" Anderson Jr., who died in November 2024.
+It was co-written and produced by Antonio "Macaroni Toni" Anderson Jr., who died in November 2024.
 On September 23, 2022, the official remix of the song, titled "Tomorrow 2", with American rapper Cardi B was released.
 The remix brought the song to its peak at number 9 on the US Billboard Hot 100.

 Composition

 The song features piano chords and bass in the production.
 GloRilla raps in an aggressive manner, while lyrically she dismisses her detractors and raps about her good qualities, keeping her circle close but being "kinda ratchet still", as well as her status and standards with an optimistic tone.

 Music video

 A music video for "Tomorrow" was released alongside the single on July 15, 2022.
 It shows GloRilla and her friends partying and twerking at an airport tarmac, inside a private jet, and on a Bentley.
 They hold stacks of cash throughout the video as well.